perseids-project/perseids_docs/INSTALL.md

 Start the eXist server

-Launch the eXist client and restore (Tools/Restore)

 ## Install the Alpheios CTS API into eXist

 Download the code as a restorable zip from https://github.com/alpheios-project/cts-api/archive/master.zip

-Restore from this zip using the eXist client Tools/Restore
+Restore from this zip using the eXist client Tools/Restore  (or use command line restore option)

 Verify that the basics of the CTS API are working via the following URLS: